eccelerators/SimStm/src/rst/language_instructions/Signals.rst

 The signal object associates a SimStm signal name with a signal number.
-This signal number must be given in the tb_signal package by customization and attached to a signal.
+This signal number must be given in the tb_signal package by customization and be attached to a signal.

 Signal Access
 ~~~~~~~~~~~~~